 features required to re-construct the field with reasonable accuracy and computational effort.

-contributions of this paper can be summarized as follows: (1) A computationally efficient approach is developed
+The key contributions of this paper can be summarized as follows: (1) A computationally efficient approach is developed

-for constructing surrogate for problems where .
+for constructing a surrogate model for problems where both the input and output are high-dimensional.
 (2) A finite element model is developed to simulate residual stress in an additively manufactured part

 at the end of a single scan of the laser beam in an EBM process.
 (3) The surrogate is used to perform a global